rentagr/HiddenMicrobiome/README.md

 | `case_22` | *Phocaeicola vulgatus* (formerly *Bacteroides vulgatus*) | not specified | Candidate strain NB1000S for treatment of hyperoxaluria (oxalate reduction).
 May indirectly affect calcium metabolism, but no direct bone link proven. | [PRJNA1211572](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1211572) |
 | `case_16` | *Bacteroides ovatus* | not specified | Typical gut commensal involved in dietary fibre fermentation.
 Neutral microorganism, not associated with bone pathology. | [CP134818](https://www.ncbi.nlm.nih.gov/nucleotide/CP134818.1) |

-*Note*: In the case (fracture) group, no bacterium with a proven direct link to osteomyelitis or bone resorption was found, in contrast to the low bone density group where *Ruthenibacterium lactatiformans* was present.
-The dominant bacteria are common commensals of the genus Bacteroides.
+### conclusion for the top‑contig tables

+Analysis of the most informative contigs identified by the Random Forest model (trained on MetaFX k‑mer features) revealed several microorganisms potentially associated with bone pathologies.

+In **the low‑BMD group**, the most notable finding was contig low_238, annotated as *Ruthenibacterium lactatiformans*.
+This bacterium was first described in 2024 in a patient with vertebral osteomyelitis, suggesting a possible role in bone tissue infection.
+Other contigs, such as low_605 (*Clostridium leptum*), are linked to short‑chain fatty acid production, which may influence bone metabolism.
+In contrast, contig normal_602 (*Bacteroides finegoldii*) was associated with the healthy group, consistent with its anti‑inflammatory properties.

+In **the fracture (case) group**, none of the identified contigs showed a direct association with osteomyelitis or bone resorption.
+The dominant bacteria belong to the genus Bacteroides (*B. luhongzhouii*, *B. zhangwenhongii*, *B. thetaiotaomicron*, *B. ovatus*, *Phocaeicola vulgatus*).
+These taxa are common gut commensals and are generally not considered pathogenic.
+The presence of *Mediterraneibacter massiliensis* and *Pedobacter sp.* requires further investigation, but their role in osteoporosis pathogenesis remains unclear.

+**Key difference between the two analyses:** the model trained on low bone mineral density (BMD) identified a specific pathogen (*R. lactatiformans*), whereas the fracture‑trained model did not find such markers.
+This may reflect different etiologies – low BMD may be driven partly by microbial factors, while fractures are likely determined by a complex mix of mechanical and non‑microbial causes.

+Thus, the identified contigs serve as candidate markers for further studies on the role of the gut microbiota in osteoporosis, but they require validation in larger, more homogeneous cohorts.

 ---
 *For a complete list of top‑20 contigs, please refer to [top20_fracture.fasta](https://zenodo.org/records/20325514/files/top20_fracture.fasta?download=1) in the repository.*

-### Why the tables differ between BMD and Fracture analyses?
+### why the tables differ between BMD and Fracture analyses?

 The sets of discriminatory contigs differ because the models were trained on different response variables: